Last updated: 23 May 2021

 We'll update this section as more information becomes available.
 If you can't find the answer to your question on our website please get in touch.

-- Undergraduate courses starting in midyear, summer semester and other teaching periods
+- Undergraduate courses starting in 2021 (midyear and later teaching periods)

-- Postgraduate courses starting in midyear, summer semester and other teaching periods
+- Postgraduate courses starting in 2021 (midyear and later teaching periods)

-- TAFE SA courses starting in semester 1 (semester 2 applications open on 27 April)
+- TAFE SA courses starting in semester 2 2021

 You can submit your application online, our website is always available.